 How to Identify Weller Pottery Marks

-Weller used several different marks over its history, and identifying the mark on your piece is the fastest way to date it.
+Weller used several different marks over its history.
+Identifying the mark on your piece is the fastest way to date it and estimate its value tier.

 Most Valuable Weller Pottery Lines

 Weller produced over 100 distinct art lines over its history.
-These are the ones that consistently command the highest prices at auction.
+These are the ones that consistently command the highest prices at auction, with typical value ranges for pieces in excellent condition.

 Sicardo (1902 to 1907)